WORKING GROUP DRAFT – IN CONFIDENCEReport on Government Services 2026

 - Student assistance – funding that supports students with non-tuition costs associated with undertaking VET, including loans and grants or subsidies.

-Nationally in 2023, government recurrent funding totalled $8.3 billion – a decrease from $8.8 billion in 2022 (table 5A.3).
-Total government appropriations and real recurrent program funding for VET, inclusive of Australian Government transfers to the states and territories, totalled $10.4 billion in 2023 – down from $11.2 billion in 2022.
+Nationally in 2023, government recurrent funding totaled $8.3 billion – a decrease from $8.8 billion in 2022 (table 5A.3).
+Total government appropriations and real recurrent program funding for VET, inclusive of Australian Government transfers to the states and territories, totaled $10.4 billion in 2023 – down from $11.2 billion in 2022.

 Allocation of funding

-Nationally in 2023, $3.7 billion of VET funding was allocated through a competitive basis – an increase from $3.4 billion in 2022 (table 5A.4).
+Nationally in 2024, $X.X billion of VET funding was allocated through a competitive basis (table 5A.4).
 The mechanisms for contestable allocation of funds include open competitive tendering, limited competitive tendering and eligible grants, user choice and entitlement funding (refer to ‘Explanatory material’ tab for definitions).

 Students

 Nationally in 2023, over 5 million students were enrolled in VET (total VET students) (figure 5.4).
-Around 2.1 million students were enrolled in qualifications, with the largest number of these students enrolled in Certificate level III or IV qualifications (over 1.4 million), followed by Certificate level I or II (436,300), and Diploma or above (393,000) qualifications.
-Other students were enrolled in subjects not delivered as part of a nationally recognised program (almost 3.5 million) and in training package skill sets and accredited courses (227,100).
+Around 2.1 million students were enrolled in qualifications, of which the majority were studying Certificate III or IV qualifications (over 1.4 million), followed by Certificate I or II (436,300), and Diploma or above (393,000).
+Almost 3.5 million students were enrolled in subjects not delivered as part of a nationally recognised program.

-Data on participation in total and government-funded VET by people aged 15–64 years in selected equity groups is available in tables 5A.8–9.
-Population data for all people and selected equity groups aged 15–64 years used to calculate rates is available in table 5A.10.
+Data on participation in total and government-funded VET by people aged 15–64 years in selected equity groups is available in tables 5A.10–11.
+Population data for all people and selected equity groups aged 15–64 years used to calculate rates is available in table 5A.12.

 Training providers

-Nationally in 2023, there were 3,607 registered VET training organisations delivering nationally recognised training in Australia (table 5A.11), of which 1,285 delivered nationally recognised government-funded VET through state and territory training departments (NCVER, unpublished).
-There were 1,481 VET providers delivering government-funded nationally recognised, locally developed and non-nationally recognised training, at 34,879 locations in Australia (table 5A.12).
+Nationally in 2023, there were 3,607 registered VET training organisations delivering nationally recognised training in Australia (table 5A.13), of which 1,285 delivered nationally recognised government-funded VET through state and territory training departments (NCVER, unpublished).
+There were 1,481 VET providers delivering government-funded training, which includes both nationally and non-nationally recognised as well as locally developed programs, at 34,879 locations in Australia (table 5A.14).